Haras La Quebrada: History

 Haras La Quebrada was founded by Hernán Ceriani Cernadas in 1945.
 The name was inspired by his son, Hernán Rodolfo Ceriani Cernadas, when at the age of twelve, he fell off a polo horse and was severely injured, including a broken jawbone and nose.
 The new farm was named in honor of the accident.

 Hernán Ceriani I first went to the races in 1909 and fell in love with the spot.
-He started his first stable, Stud Pur Sang, in 1913 before acquiring the 20 hectacres of Salvador María del Carril's estancia in Paso del Rey to start breeding at what would become Haras La Quebrada.
+He started his first stable, Stud Pur Sang, in 1913 before acquiring the 20 hectares of Salvador María del Carril's estancia in Paso del Rey to start breeding at what would become Haras La Quebrada.
 Two mares and the stallion Malney, by Tresiete, were purchased.

 In 1947, Hernán Ceriani purchased a new property in Pilar that was either 400 or 500 hectacres.
 The stallion Moslem was purchased, and at Haras La Quebrada sired Petare, who would go on to win thirty-five times, racing in Argentina, Venezuela, and the United States.

 In 1953, Hernán Ceriani I revolutionized the Argentine breeding industry when he imported the American-bred stallion Make Tracks.
 Argentine racing and breeding was heavily based on Europe, with previously imported stallions coming from England or France.
 Make Tracks, bred by King Ranch and sired by Eight Thirty, is believed to be the first American-bred stallion imported into Argentina, although he raced in England, running third in the 1951 King's Stand Stakes.
 Make Tracks's first crop included Appleton, who set a record at Hipódomo de San Isidro for 2000 meters, and his daughters would become the foundation of Haras La Quebrada.

 In 1958, Hernán Ceriani II started to take up a role in technical direction of Haras La Quebrada, which he continued to do until 1969.
 In the 1960s, the American-bred stallion Solazo was imported.

 By 1972, the year Make Tracks died, there were 80 broodmares in Haras La Qubrada.

 Hernán Ceriani I died at the age of 64 in 1973.
 With the support of his mother, Sara Roccatgliata, who had supported the farm from its inception, and his sister, Sara Ceriani Cernadas de Ferrer Reyes, Hernán Ceriani II fully took over the farm.

 Haras La Quebrada first headed the breeder statistics in Argentina in 1976, which they would achieve sixteen more times.